ImperialCollegeLondon/Visual2/README.md

 * `ARM.Monaco.Editor.sln`. this solution file allows all three F# projects to be integrated by Visual Studio or Ionode.
 It is useful for editing code, but compilation is done via FABLE which uses information from `*.fsproj` files and ignores the `*.sln` file.

 ## Licensing

+No license while still closed source in imperialcollege.
+Will be MIT licensed when opened up.

 The project (when published) will use a GPLv3 license with possible exceptions granted on application to the project owner.
 That allows use in commercial products under negotiated conditions, whilst also ensuring that all code remains open.